Independent Study Program

 Recent Independent Studies include…

-Theatre – Christina Betti ‘20 and Lizzy Barringer ’19 are continuing the Spring tradition of student directed one-act plays.
-Both students choose a script, hold auditions, plan rehearsals, advertise, and then put on several showings of their plays.
+Theatre – Christina Betti ‘20 and Lizzy Barringer ’19 continued the Spring tradition of student directed one-act plays.
+Both students chose a script, held auditions, planned rehearsals, advertised, and then put on several showings of their plays.

 World Languages – Claire Schwarze ’19 bridged the language gap between her and her German relatives by studying German.
 As a component of her practice, she met weekly with her grandmother to have discussions exclusively in German.

-World Languages – Carolyn Hammond ’19 has continuing her Spanish studies through projects like developing a business plan in Spanish.
-She also reads and writes in Spanish about current events.
-Ever the lover of languages, Carolyn has also studied Italian and Russian as well.
+World Languages – Carolyn Hammond ’19 continued her Spanish studies through projects like developing a business plan in Spanish.
+She also read and wrote in Spanish about current events.
+Ever the lover of languages, Carolyn also studied Italian and Russian as well.

 Computer Science - Jackson Williams ’19 harnessed his increasing passions for both coding and the financial markets to continue developing his software that tracks trends and markers in stock prices, a program that guides him in his real-life personal investments.

 English – Ellie Gilchrist ’19 slipped into a world of her own creation, story boarding, drafting, and editing an original novella.